Europeanonion/Excel-workout/memory-bank/progress.md

 ## Current Status

 Project initialization and core functionality are complete.
-Excel parsing and local storage are working, but there are failing tests in `App.test.tsx`, `WorkoutDetails.test.tsx`, and `WorkoutSession.test.tsx`.
+Excel parsing and local storage are working, but there are failing tests in `ExcelUploader.test.tsx`, `ProgramList.test.tsx`, `WorkoutDetails.test.tsx`, `WorkoutSession.test.tsx`, and `App.test.tsx`.
 Basic UI components for file upload, program listing, workout details, and session tracking are implemented with proper error handling, accessibility support, and test coverage.
 The application can now handle the full flow from Excel file upload to program display, viewing workout details, and starting a workout session.
 The immediate next step is to address the failing tests before proceeding with Firebase integration and other enhancements.

-## Known Issues

-*   Potential redundant IndexedDB update in `WorkoutDetails.tsx` (logic should be moved to `WorkoutSession`'s `handleFinishWorkout` function).

 ## TODO